verusbabb/Workout_Tracker/README.md

 # Workout_Tracker
 This is a web-based app that helps a user create workout plans, track their progress, and view graphical summary data to help understand their progress.

+The development challenge was to create the backend for routing, storing, and retreiving user data.

 ## User Story
 ```
 As a user, I want to be able to view create and track daily workouts.
 I want to be able to log multiple exercises in a workout on a given day.
 I should also be able to track the name, type, weight, sets, reps, and duration of exercise.
 If the exercise is a cardio exercise, I should be able to track my distance traveled.
 ```

 ## Usage